 For 2 to 5 players, ages 10 and up.
 Designed by Klaus-Jürgen Wrede, published by Rio Grande Games.

 Players place a total of 72 tiles to develop an area of France in this game, placing their eight meeples (wooden, people-shaped pawns) on the roads, cities, cloisters, and fields.
 The game is a model of simplicity: a player's turn is simply to draw a tile and then place it on the table, adjacent to a previously played tile.
 They then have the option of placing a meeple on the board.
-At that... point, any completed feature (city, road, etc.) is scored.
+At that point, any completed feature, such as a city or road, is scored.
 Meeples score based on the quality of the areas where they are placed.
 Carcassonne won the 2001 Spiel des Jahres, the 2001 Deutscher Spiele Preis, and a 2000 Meeples Choice Award.Continue to 9 of 20 below.

 09 of 20